Ohyeon5/MultiscaleSegmentation/README.md

 # Multi-scale feature map induced image segmentation
 Deep neural network is mimicking hierachical and feedforward process of human visual cortex.
 However, it is not a whole story.
-Human visual system is rather dynamic and recurrsive, therefore, interactive through out different layers.
+Human visual system is rather dynamic and recurrsive.
+Therefore, interactive through out different layers.
 Such a top-down and bottom-up interactions are seemed to mimicked as a form of residual layers.
 However, it is unclear how it is explained with regard to human visual processing.
+In current project, interpretation of each scale's feature and integration strategy for each interpretation is studied.

+**Hypothesis**
+1. Feature maps from each convolutional layer include distinct information
+2. Depending on it's local/abstract features, could they be integrated using different strategy as human does?

-In current project, interpretation of each scale's feature would be Mimicking human parallel visual information processing system (mismatch penalty) for Image semantic segmentation, using multiple feature maps.
+Mimicking human parallel visual information processing system (mismatch penalty) for Image semantic segmentation, using multiple feature maps.
 The project is conducted from [Deep Learning Camp Jeju 2018](http://jeju.dlcamp.org/2018/) supported by tensorflow Korea, Google, Kakao-brain, Netmarble, SKT, Element AI, JDC, and Jeju Univ.

 Fully proposed by **Oh-hyeon Choung** *(PhD candidate, EPFL Neuroscence program)*